 These are the pumps you’ll see in the hospital, in some employer-sponsored nursing rooms, or the hospital may send you home with after childbirth if you have complications.

 They are bulky but powerful.
 These are the strongest (and least travel-friendly) pump of the bunch.

 Hospital-Grade Pumps Are Best For:

 - Moms who struggle with supply.

-- Traveling light: Call ahead to a hospital in your destination city and see if you can rent one for the duration of your stay.
+- Traveling light: Call ahead to a hospital, lactation consultant, or baby supply store in your destination city and see if you can rent one for the duration of your stay.

 - Needs to be plugged into power.

 These are the breast pumps you are likely most familiar with.
 They’re the most popular, probably because the Affordable Care Act completely covers the cost of purchasing them (source).